jaykhatri0875/meeting-room-booking-system/README.md

 ## Project Features

 1. Database is hosted at db4free.net for testing.
 However you can use your local MySQL database
+2. Queries for database schema initialization are contained in the `application` folder
-2. Allows easy management among admin, manager and member for performing room booking
+3. Allows easy management among admin, manager and member for performing room booking
-3. Servlets are connected to JSP files to act as a controller
+4. Servlets are connected to JSP files to act as a controller

 ## Branch Rules